iamsarthakjoshi/react-redux-toolkit-typescript/README.md

 # react-redux-toolkit-typescript
-A simple react project using RKT and Typescript.
+A simple react To-Do App using React Tool Kit (RKT) and Typescript.